meeb/gateaux/README.md

 FoundationDB has, by design, a bare minimum of features.
 It presents an interface to applications which reads and writes binary data with a few basic helper layers.

-It has no support for rich data types (for example `datetime` objects) nor provides any extended data validation.
+FoundationDB has no native support for rich data types (for example `datetime` objects) nor provides any extended data validation.
 FoundationDB is designed to have layers of abstraction built on top of it to provide additional features.

 The premise of `gateaux` is that where you currently have, in fdb library terms, `tr[(some, data)] = (other, arbtrary, data)` is to enforce strict standardisation of